mtijanic/nwn-linux-tweaks/README.md

     LD_PRELOAD=./nwmain-camera-unlock.so ./nwmain-baseclass-unlock.so ./nwmain

+# Tweaks

+## nwmain-baseclass-unlock

+Unlocks additional base class selection at character creation.

+## nwmain-camera-unlock

+Unlocks the camera angle and distance, and increases the fog rendering distance.

+## nwmain-list-modes

+Unlocks selection of various resolutions in the in game options menu.

 # Binaries

 Prebuilt binaries are included in the bin/ folder for your convenience.
 It is however recommended you build them yourself per the instructions in the source files.